ADVICE ON TALKING WITH DENTURES

 When you have new dentures fitted, there may be some words you find difficult to pronounce, but this is completely normal.
-Simply practice repeating and elongating commonly used words and phrases to help you effectively communicate with your denture in.
-You are re-training your mouth to properly enunciate with your dentures in.
+Simply practise repeating and elongating commonly used words and phrases will help you to effectively communicate with your denture in.
+You are effectively re-training your mouth to properly enunciate with your dentures in.
 The letters 'S' and 'F' tend to be the most troublesome, so try it out with words containing these.

 If you have tried these exercises and are still struggling to adapt to life with your dentures, speaking with your dentist should be the next step.
 They can offer further advice and information on additional aids, such as denture adhesives, to help put a smile back on your face.